 - A complete set of counter-measures against Money Laundering and the financing of terrorism and proliferation, covering the required legal, regulatory and operational measures through and through knowledge set

 - In-depth knowledge & willingness to attain knowledge on principles for mobile financial services Infrastructures.

-- Understanding and willingness to attain in depth knowledge and hands-on core banking platform integration with MFS systems, architecture, banking grade switching and rules around same
+- Understanding and willingness to attain in-depth knowledge and hands-on core banking platform integration with MFS systems, architecture, banking grade switching and rules around the same

 These policies from Ministries of Innovation MNOs are the best admirer and advantage takers.
-Sadly for majority of the banks this is still unknown path and some not a preferred route.
-AI technologies offers banks an opportunity to reinvent banking processes and gain unprecedented advantages.
+Sadly for the majority of the banks, this is still unknown path and some, not a preferred route.
+AI technologies offer banks an opportunity to reinvent banking processes and gain unprecedented advantages.
 Even more remarkably, it does so in conjunction with a step change in the customer experience.

 Books + Other readings Referred

 - Research through Open Internet – NewsPortals, Economic development report papers and conferences.

 - AILabPage (group of self-taught engineers) members hands-on lab work.